 First, here’s a quick contrast between the two services in question.
 Colocation is where you provide the equipment, and the colocation provider hosts it in their data center and provides the space, power, rack, and bandwidth.
 The cloud is not a place, rather software and/or hardware available via the Internet.

 Smaller operations and startups usually opt for the cloud because of the scalable cost, low overheard, and no need for an IT staff.
 Larger enterprises often go the colocation route to house their servers because it saves money in the long run, and it offers the benefit and flexibility that comes with total server control.

 Cloud vs Colocation Cost

 Let’s use the example of a large enterprise that needs to handle many web page requests, customer inquiries, and overall transactions per second.
 Here are some of the options available to handle a set-up like that, including the expected costs.

 How much would this cost with the cloud?
 The average price at the most popular cloud providers for a 128 GB RAM, 2×10 core set-up needed for the above example ranges between $20,000 and $25,000 a year.
 This factors in upfront cost and hourly cost.
 Additional fees like infrastructure and managed costs are likely.

 How much would this cost with colocation?
 When going the colocation route, you need to buy your own server hardware if you don’t already have it.
 For considerable specifications to the above cloud set-up, buying a 2×10 core Intel Xeon E5-2630 will cost about $3,000.

 Obviously, cloud comes with its own specific benefits.
-For one, you have the flexibility of not being stuck with hardware that becomes outdated quickly in this industry.
+For one, you have the flexibility of not being stuck with hardware that becomes outdated after a few years (HostDime offers bare-metal upgrades at any time).
 But if we are talking strictly about cost, colocation will often prove cheaper.

 On-Premise vs Colocation Cost